manojmandal27/NLP_Classical_ML/README.md

 # NLP / Text mining using Classical ML
-## Problem Statement and Business Case : To analyze the twwets and categorize as positive /negative tweets
+## Problem Statement and Business Case : To analyze the tweets and categorize as positive /negative tweets
 NLP (Natural Language Processing) works by converting words (texts) into numbers These numbers are then used to train the Machine Learning Models to make Predictions This AI/ML model is crucial for companies to detect their customer reviews fast and efficiently